Roy LoPresti

 LeRoy Patrick "Roy" LoPresti (June 9, 1929 – August 7, 2002) was an eclectic American aeronautical engineer.
-He worked on projects as diverse as the Apollo Moon Program and missile design, served as advisor to the US Congress, became as "Mr. Fast" in the general aviation field, and created an aircraft manufacturing, design and support company which is still in existence.
+He worked on projects as diverse as the Apollo Moon Program and missile design, served as advisor to the US Congress, became known as "Mr. Fast" in the general aviation field, and created an aircraft manufacturing, design and support company which is still in existence.

 LoPresti designed the Grumman American AA-5, was Chief Engineer and Vice President of Engineering at Mooney where he designed the Mooney 201, and worked at both Beech Aircraft and Piper Aircraft before starting his own company, LoPresti Speed Merchants.
 Speed Merchants is obtaining FAA certification of the LoPresti Fury.

 Biography

 Roy LoPresti was born to Agnes LaRusso LoPresti and Patrick LoPresti in Lyndhurst, New Jersey.
 While attending New York University as an Aeronautical Engineering student Roy won a Chance Vought Design Award for "Best Student Light Airplane Design".

 LoPresti graduated in 1950 and obtained employment with Grumman Aerospace on Long Island, New York, but was soon called to serve in the United States Air Force during the Korean War.
 He became a pilot in the Air Force, serving a total of six years.
 During the Korean War he met and married Margaret "Peggy" LoPresti (1952).
 They would eventually have five children, a daughter and four sons.
 After his wartime service he returned to work at Wright Field on fighter design (flying and designing), a job he stated was "made in heaven."

 When he returned to Grumman LoPresti worked on missile designs, but was later put in charge of design at their recently acquired American Aviation division in Cleveland, Ohio.
 American Aircraft was the current holder of the Bede BD-1 design rights, after Jim Bede had been forced from the company.
 The BD-1 had promise, but required numerous fixes that American couldn't afford on their own.
 LoPresti redesigned the aircraft and produced the famed Grumman American AA-5 and its derivatives.
 He stayed at Grumman for 16 years, during which time he worked on the Apollo Lunar Module, among other projects.

-During the 1970s he moved to Mooney Aircraft where he worked lead an aerodynamic cleanup of the M20F Executive and called it the Mooney 201.
+During the 1970s he moved to Mooney Aircraft where he led an aerodynamic cleanup of the M20F Executive and called it the Mooney 201.
 Starting with the already stretched frame of the M20F, LoPresti improved the aerodynamics via a more slanted windshield, sleeker cowling, and some other minor cleanup items.
 It was the first aircraft to achieve 200 mph (201 mph top speed) on 200 hp.
 He also led design of the 201's larger cousins, the 231, 252 and 301.